SMART App Launch

 EHRs supporting this capability SHALL advertise support by including "smart-app-state" in the capabilities array of their FHIR server’s .well-known/smart-configuration file (see section Conformance).

-EHRs supporting this capability MAY include a smart_app_state_endpoint property if they want to maintain App State management functionality at a location distinct form the core EHR’s FHIR endpoint (see section Design Notes).
+EHRs MAY include an associated_endpoints[] entry if they want to maintain App State management functionality at a location distinct form the core EHR’s FHIR endpoint (see section Design Notes).

 Example discovery document